JibanRawal/Google-Data-Analytics-Certificate/README.md

 __Albert Einstein__ once said," If I were given one hour to save the planet, I would spend 59 minutes defining the problem and one minute resolving it."

+A __statement of work__ is a document that clearly identifies the products and services a vendor or contractor will provide to an organization.
+It includes objectives, guidelines, deliverables, schedule, and costs.

+A __scope of work__ is project-based and sets the expectations and boundaries of a project.
+A scope of work may be included in a statement of work to help define project outcomes.